tc39/proposal-object-rest-spread/Spec.md

 ObjectAssignmentPattern:
 - `{` `...` IdentifierReference `}`
 - `{` AssignmentPropertyList `,` `...` IdentifierReference `}`
-- etc.

 ObjectBindingPattern:
 - `{` `...` BindingIdentifier `}`
 - `{` BindingPropertyList `,` `...` BindingIdentifier `}`
-- etc.

-NOTE: This is explicitly disallowing nested object destructuring in the rest position.
-This is to avoid confusing syntax/semantics with regard to own vs. inherited properties.

-### Runtime Semantics: AssignmentPropertyNames ###

-TODO: This part of the spec text contains a bug since it needs to perform KeyedDestructuringAssignmentEvaluation for each of these property names.

-_AssignmentPropertyList : AssignmentProperty_

-1. Return AssignmentPropertyNames of _AssignmentProperty_.

-_AssignmentPropertyList : AssignmentPropertyList , AssignmentProperty_

-1. Let `names` be AssignmentPropertyNames of _AssignmentPropertyList_.
-2. Append to `names` the elements of the AssignmentPropertyNames of _AssignmentProperty_.
-3. Return `names`.

-_AssignmentProperty : IdentifierReference Initializer<sub>opt</sub>_

-1. Return a new __List__ containing _IdentifierReference_.

-_AssignmentProperty : PropertyName `:` AssignmentElement_

-1. Let `P` be the result of evaluating _PropertyName_
-2. ReturnIfAbrupt(`P`).
-3. Return a new __List__ containing `P`.

 ### Runtime Semantics: DestructuringAssignmentEvaluation ###